 The efficiency of a jigsaw widely depends upon the type of blade you use.
 Just like your kitchen knife, the sharper the edges, the better you cut.
 But, in a jigsaw, the blade selection depends on the project itself.

-Now let’s get into some technicality of the jigsaw blades.
+Now let’s get into some technicalities of the jigsaw blades.
 Jigsaw blades are categorized based on the type of shank, the number of teeth(TPI), and the material they’re made out of.

 The way the blade is mounted in the tool will depend on its type of shank, T-Shank, or U-shank.
 A shank is a part of the blade that is locked in a blade clamp.
-T-shank allows keyless blade clamping, and for locking U shank type blade, you need an Allen key to do it.
+The t-shank allows keyless blade clamping, and for locking the U-shank type blade, you need an Allen key to do it.

 TPI is measured in teeth per square inch on a blade.
-It would be best to use a blade with higher TPI for harder materials and lower TPI for softer.
+It would be best to use a blade with a higher TPI for harder materials and a lower TPI for softer ones.

-The number of teeth also affect the cutting speed and cut finish(rougher or smoother).
-More teeth usually mean smoother cuts, but with wood, it’s not really significant as the final result can be smooth out by sanding.
+The number of teeth also affects the cutting speed and cut finish(rougher or smoother).
+More teeth usually mean smoother cuts, but with wood, it’s not really significant, as the final result can be smoothed out by sanding.